Board of Directors

 It is the body responsible for the governance, management, and administration of the Company's businesses and interests in all matters not reserved for the Shareholders’ Meeting.
 It has a general supervisory role and focuses on matters of particular importance to the Company.
 It is governed by Article 37 of the Company Bylaws and Articles 3 through 32 of the Regulations of the Board of Directors, which outline its structure, composition, powers, and functioning, among others.

-Josu Jon Imaz San Miguel has been Repsol's Chief Executive Officer since April 2014.
-Ever since, he has been leading the company's transformation process, helping establish it as one of the leading companies in the oil and gas sector today.
+Josu Jon Imaz San Miguel has been Repsol's CEO since April 2014.
+Ever since, he has been leading the Company's transformation process, helping establish it as one of the leading companies in the oil and gas sector today.
 Improving efficiency and asset portfolio management are the core pillars of the strategy driven by the CEO, aiming to turn Repsol into a leaner and more competitive company that is capable of making the most of its integrated business model in terms of performance.

 Composition of the Board

 Pursuant to the provisions of the Bylaws, the Board of Directors must be comprised of a maximum of sixteen (16) and a minimum of nine (9) directors.
-At the Shareholders’ Meeting on 31 May 2019, the shareholders agreed to set the current number of directors at fifteen (15).
+At the Annual General Meeting on May 31, 2019, the shareholders agreed to set the current number of directors at fifteen (15).

 It is the Board of Directors' responsibility to approve the Company's strategy and the exact organization required for its implementation, as well as to supervise and monitor Senior Management's achievement of the established objectives and respect for the corporate purpose and mission.
 The Board also approves the acquisitions and disposals of the Company's assets or those of its subsidiaries when, in any circumstance and without prejudice to the involvement of the shareholders as required by law, such assets are considered especially significant.